SebaSCF/Data-Communications/README.md

  Assignment and Projects for the Data Communications in Missouri Valley College

-Assignment # 1 - Single HTML page with CSS styling.
+Assignment # 1 - Network Devices